MrGallo/classroom-examples/textbook-tuesday.md

 ## Keep asking!
 #### Inspired by Chapter 4
 Use a loop to continuously ask for user input while the input is invalid.
-Valid input is 'rock', 'scissors' or 'paper.
+Valid input is 'rock', 'scissors' or 'paper'.
 There can be a couple ways to do this.

 ```python
 user_choice = ""